sanatg7582/feedaback-assignment/README.md

 # feedaback-assignment

-In the project directory, you can run:
+_install all project dependencies your need run this comment Inside the project directory, you can run:_

 **npm install**

-install all project dependencies

-for local serve you need to run this command inside project directory
+_for local serve you need to run this command inside project directory_

 **npm run dev**

-for profuction build you need to run this command inside project directory
+_for profuction build you need to run this command inside project directory_

 **npm run build**